danfitz/onlineCourses/ai/supervisedMachineLearning/01-introduction-to-machine-learning.md

 Courses 1 and 2 focus on supervised learning, while course 3 focuses on the rest.

-## Supervised vs. unsupervised learning
+## Supervised vs. Unsupervised Learning

 ### Supervised learning